axelclark/pivotpi/README.md

 [PivotPi](https://www.dexterindustries.com/pivotpi-tutorials-documentation/)
 through the
 [GrovePi+](https://www.dexterindustries.com/grovepi/).
-It will automatically start with your application an initiate a connection to the GrovePi+ board.
+It will automatically start with your application and initiate a connection to the GrovePi+ board.
 Then you must initialize the PivotPi board using `PivotPi.start()`.

 Plug your PivotPi into the GrovePI I2C-1 port.
 Plug your servo motor into slot 1.